Leaderboard

 2 points

-Liverpool's owners are now publicly more concerned about their global 'fans of the future' than maintaining the Merseyside derby, part of the foundations that a club like Liverpool have been built upon in the 70s and the 80s.
+35. Liverpool's owners are now publicly more concerned about their global 'fans of the future' than maintaining the Merseyside derby, part of the foundations that a club like Liverpool have been built upon in the 70s and the 80s.
 More bothered about the ESL than being part of the English pyramid.
-It's all horrid but I'm kind of happy in a way that it's all out in the open and they've shown their true colours quite publicly for a change.1 point
+It's all horrid but I'm kind of happy in a way that it's all out in the open and they've shown their true colours quite publicly for a change.

 1 point